 Advertising and Affiliate Networks

 As I've already said, Adsense and affiliate banners don't make much money these days, and in the long run, you will get a much better return by selling ad space direct to merchants.
 However, if your blog is new, you'll have to wait until you've got a good readership before merchants will even look at you - so in the meantime, the networks are better than nothing!

 Many new bloggers make a fundamental mistake: they put ads in their sidebars, and a banner or two at the top and bottom of their blog, and think that's enough.
-It isn't - that will make you a few dollars at best.
+It isn't.
 Readers come to your blog to read the posts or pages, and many won't even notice what's in the sidebar or at the bottom of the screen.
-You need to use affiliate or advertising links within your blog posts and pages, if you want to make real income.
+You need to use affiliate or advertising links within your blog posts or on dedicated "shopping" pages, if you want to make real income.